 South Australians enjoy the convenience of an extensive depot network to return eligible empty containers.
 Many of the depots accept a wide range of other recyclable materials making them a ‘one stop shop’ for the public.
 Our depots are ideal for returning large amounts of beverage containers and many South Australians store their empty bottles and cans for a few months before taking them back in one load for a refund.

-Each year around 600 million drink containers (over 40,000 tonnes) are returned by South Australians for refund and recycling, preventing those containers from being littered or sent to landfill..
+Each year around 660 million drink containers (about 40,000 tonnes) are returned by South Australians for refund and recycling, preventing those containers from being littered or sent to landfill.

 The container deposit scheme also provides a financial benefit to community groups, sporting clubs and charities that collect empty containers for refund.